-As Christians we have the fruit of the Spirit because He lives within us.
-Goodness and patience are two pieces of that fruit.
+As Christians we have the fruit of the Spirit; goodness and patience are two pieces of that fruit.
 Galatians 5:22-23 tells us the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.
 Our society can think some things are good, when God thinks those things are sin.
 We could say that God's goodness is defined by what He calls good, not by what others call it.
 God's goodness is benevolent and kind.
 God defines patience as enduring things for Him, and waiting for His perfect timing.
 If you are a Christian and you don't have a very benevolent, kind, and patient attitude towards people, you aren't letting the Spirit control you.
 When you don't let the Holy Spirit control you, you won't have God's fruit.

 God promises to give us wisdom.
 What is it exactly?
-Wisdom is the ability to apply God's knowledge to our lives.
-We are also told to ask for wisdom in James 1:5.
-If you don't have God's wisdom, it is because you aren't allowing the Spirit to apply God's knowledge to your life.
+Wisdom is the ability to make sound judgments and choices based on our knowledge, understanding, and even experience that God has given us.
+We are also told to ask for God's wisdom in James 1:5.
+If you don't have God's wisdom, it is because you aren't allowing the Spirit to apply God's knowledge in your life.
 Read the book of Proverbs when you have the time.
 It is full of God's wisdom.

-The term daddy or abba is used quite frequently (nowadays) in the Christian community to address God.
-However we need to remember, only because Jesus’ Spirit is within us, do we have the ability and desire to approach God with the same confidence, and words of endearment and love that Jesus does.
-Humbling isn’t it, but so true?
+The term daddy or abba is used at times in the Christian community to address God.
+However we need to remember, only because Jesus' Spirit is within us, do we have the ability and desire to approach God with the same confidence, and words of endearment and love that Jesus does.
+Humbling isn't it, but so true?
 Jesus used abba to address God the Father in Mark 14.
 Mark 14:36a says,

 And He was saying, "Abba!
 Father!
 All things are possible for Thee; remove this cup from Me; yet not what I will, but what Thou wilt."
 NASB®

-God is the King of kings (1 Timothy 6:15–16) and you are His daughter, His princess.
-If you are thinking, “I am not God’s princess, that’s just someone’s cute idea.
-Where does it say that in God’s Word?”
-Think about this: God is the King of kings and you are His daughter.
+God is the King of kings (1 Timothy 6:15'16) and you are His daughter, His princess.
+If you are thinking, "I am not God's princess, that's just someone's cute idea.
+Where does it say that in God's Word?"
+Think about this: God is the King of kings and you are His daughter, His child.
 What conclusion do you come to?

-- Free audio devotion 6 (30 minutes): Free MP3 devotion - God is our loving Father
+- Free podcast 6 (30 minutes): Free podcast devotion - God is our loving Father

 My ideas on the following topics come from the following sources.